XircTwerk/nichirin/README.md

-this code is owned by xirctwerk all rights reserved
+this code is owned by xirctwerk. all rights reserved